Webinar

 • Inflation is down considerably from its mid-2022 peak of more than 9%.

-• In September and November, the Federal Reserve implemented interest rate cuts, with more cuts likely in the months to come.
+• In September and November, the Fed implemented interest rate cuts, with markets anticipating a December rate cut as well.

-When eliminating the volatile food and energy sectors, inflation at the “core” level remains higher than the broader CPI.
+When eliminating the volatile food and energy sectors, so-called “core” inflation remains higher than the broader CPI.
 The core inflation calculation still includes, among other categories, costs for housing, transportation and medical care.
-October’s inflation report showed core inflation growing by 3.3% over the previous 12 months, a relatively stable reading compared to the previous five months.
+November’s inflation report showed core inflation growing by 3.3% over the previous 12 months, little changed since May 2024.1

-The biggest price changes in the past 12 months occurred in transportation services (+8.2%) and shelter (+4.9).
-By contrast, energy costs were nearly 5% lower than a year ago (including a 12% drop in gasoline prices) while food prices rose just 2.1% over the same period.1
+The biggest price changes in the past 12 months occurred in transportation services (+7.1%) and shelter (+4.7).
+By contrast, energy costs were 8.5% lower than a year ago while food prices rose just 2.4% over the same 12-month period.1

-Inflation has been the Federal Reserve’s primary monetary policy focus.
-Soaring inflation prompted the Fed to raise interest rates by more than 5% in a little more than a year, ending in 2023.
+Inflation has been the Federal Reserve’s primary monetary policy focus for the past two years.
+High inflation prompted the Fed to raise interest rates by more than 5% in a little more than a year, ending in mid-2023.
 In September 2024, the Fed cut the short-term federal funds target rate (that guides lending rates used by banks for overnight loans to one another and tends to influence consumer interest rates on such things as credit cards, mortgages and auto loans) by 0.50%.
 Just after November’s election, the Fed cut rates again by 0.25%.
-The policymaking Federal Open Market Committee (FOMC) meets again in December.
-With the release of October’s inflation report, markets reflected increasing confidence that another 0.25% rate cut will come out of December’s meeting.4
+Based on market expectations, November’s inflation report likely gives the Fed the evidence it needs to cut interest rates for a third time this year at its mid-December meeting.2

-The Fed targets 2% inflation, as measured by the annual change in the personal consumption expenditure (PCE) price index, a measure of spending on goods and services.5 PCE was steady in September, with the headline PCE index at 2.2% for the previous 12 months.
-The narrower “core” PCE (excluding the volatile food and energy categories) held steady at 2.7%, the same as the prior two months.6 Both numbers remain above the Fed’s long-term 2% target.
+The Fed has indicated a desire to return the fed funds target rates to what it considers a neutral range, likely somewhere near 3% (prior to the Fed’s December meeting, the rate stands at a range of 4.50% to 4.75% today).
+The Fed targets 2% inflation, as measured by the annual change in the personal consumption expenditure (PCE) price index, a measure of spending on goods and services.4 Progress on meeting the Fed’s 2% inflation target stalled in recent months.
+PCE moved slightly higher in October, with the headline PCE index at 2.3% for the previous 12 months, compared to 2.1% for the 12 months ending in September.
+The narrower “core” PCE (excluding the volatile food and energy categories) rose modestly to 2.8%, the same as the prior two months.5

 “Though core inflation prices remain higher than overall inflation, the Fed can live with that assuming, as is the case for now, that core costs remain level,” says Rob Haworth, senior investment strategy director for U.S. Bank Asset Management.